Evidence for multiband superconductivity and charge density waves in Ni-doped ZrTe$_2$: Results and Discussion

 \subsection{Resistivity}

 The temperature dependence of the electrical resistivity $\rho(T)$ for Ni$_{0.04}$ZrTe$_2$ in the $ab$-plane is shown in Fig. \ref{fig:rho}(a).
-Superimposed to the metallic behavior, two anomalies can be identified.
-First, a clear superconducting transition with onset at T$_c\approx4.1$\,K can be identified.
-This value of T$_c$ was taken from the temperature where an extrapolation of $\rho(T)$ from the normal phase and a fit to the $\rho(T)$ data below T$_c$ start to diverge.
+Superimposed to the metallic behavior, two features can be clearly identified.
+First, is the occurrence of a superconducting transition with onset at T$_c\approx4.1$\,K. This value of T$_c$ was taken from the temperature where an extrapolation of $\rho(T)$ from the normal phase and a fit to the $\rho(T)$ data below T$_c$ start to diverge.
 The $\rho(T) = 0$ value is reached near 2.7\,K. Secondly, a hump centered near 287\,K, taken from the discontinuity in $d\rho/dT$, is suggestive of the formation of charge density waves \cite{berthier1976,craven1977,yang2014,zhu2015,kolincio2017}.
-In fact, the behavior of $\rho(T)$ for Ni$_{0.04}$ZrTe$_2$ reflecting the coexistence of the superconducting and CDW ground states is reminiscent, for example, of the behavior found in the low-dimensional compounds 2H-Pd$_x$TaSe$_2$ and HfTe$_3$ \cite{bhoi2016,denholme2017}.
+In fact, the behavior of $\rho(T)$ for Ni$_{0.04}$ZrTe$_2$ reflecting the coexistence of the superconducting and CDW ground states is reminiscent, for example, of the behavior found in the low-dimensional compounds such as ErTe$_3$ and HoTe$_3$ \cite{pfuner2010}, 2H-Pd$_x$TaSe$_2$ \cite{bhoi2016} and HfTe$_3$ \cite{denholme2017}.